 Only a biopsy can confirm a peritoneal mesothelioma diagnosis.
 Radiologic biopsies are minor procedures that pull fluid and tissue samples from tumors or tissues that can be inspected under a microscope.
 Sometimes doctors need to perform a laparoscopic surgical biopsy, which is more invasive.
 In both cases, pathologists look at the lab results for cancerous cells in the peritoneal fluid or tissue.

 Patients with peritoneal mesothelioma often go undiagnosed until the disease is in its final stages.
 While treatment is mostly palliative, doctors and mesothelioma specialists can offer a number of treatment options, including peritoneal mesothelioma surgery, to relieve symptoms and possibly extend life expectancy.
-Currently several treatment centers now offer peritoneal mesothelioma sarcoma treatments that involve several courses of surgery, with chemotherapy, radiation and other treatments being used either during or after a surgery:
+Several treatment centers now offer peritoneal mesothelioma sarcoma treatments that involve several courses of surgery, with chemotherapy, radiation and other treatments being used either during or after a surgery:

-- Surgery – Cytoreductive surgery coupled with Intraperitoneal chemotherapy is considered the standard of care in the treatment of peritoneal mesothelioma.
+- surgery – Cytoreductive surgery coupled with Intraperitoneal chemotherapy is considered the standard of care in the treatment of peritoneal mesothelioma.
 During this procedure, the visible mesothelioma tumors are removed from the peritoneum.
 Though this procedure is not a cure, reports suggest it can extend the life expectancy.

 - Radiation Treatments – Radiation has proved to have limited effect as a primary treatment for abdominal (peritoneal) mesothelioma.
 However, as a palliative treatment in conjunction with surgery, it has proven useful in preventing malignant seeding of the incision sites.
-The use of radiation is highly recommended in both pleural and peritoneal mesothelioma to prevent the spread of mesothelioma in the area of surgical incisions.
+The use of radiation is highly recommended in both pleural and peritoneal mesothelioma to prevent the spread of mesotheliomas in the area of surgical incisions.